 How About You?

 Have you had issues with procrastination when it comes to your everyday life, work, or education?
-Do you have different techniques to overcome procrastination in your life – and how are you implementing them?
+Do you have different techniques or tools to overcome procrastination in your life – and how are you implementing them?
 I’d love to hear from you in the comments.